August 31, 2017

 See this journal article for more information on how our crops have been stripped of their nutritional value over the past hundred years or so, specifically due to industrial farming practices (further research presents a variety of factors, such as a preference for breeding macronutrient-dense, but micronutrient-deficient, crops (2)).
 I recently saw a commercial for a vitamin supplement that gave figures regarding how many Americans desire to reach daily quotas and how many are actually able to through “food alone”.
 While the study this commercial quoted likely featured Standard American Dieters of varying degrees, it seems contradictory to, I don’t know, natural law that we should have to supplement in order to obtain all the essential nutrients we need, don’t you think?
 Whether we’re “supposed to” consume meat or not (my belief being that at the very least we can progress toward a vegan society with the succession of our spirituality and consequent desire to negate suffering), we should not have to contrive the means to our own proper functioning.
 Unfortunately, both vegans and omnivores have to supplement in order to thrive in the modern era, largely due to the effects of mass production (a premise that may be rectifiable in the future given that the horrors of factory farming become well-known), and in the case of vitamin D, because we don’t spend enough time in the sun.
 Plant-based foodies in particular must ensure they consume enough of the nutrients that require conversion within the body in order to be utilized effectively.
 This notion was far less applicable centuries ago when our foods were nutrient-abundant and thus we easily surpassed requirements.
 Luckily, vegans tend to eat quite a bit more in volume than the average meat-eater (which those against the diet often neglect; think how full you get off of a bowl of broccoli versus a bowl of ground beef), giving us garden grazers a greater opportunity to fulfill daily quotas so long we consume enough food.
 The vegan with an eating disorder or functional digestive disturbance, like any omnivore, will struggle to thrive if deprivative conditions are allowed to exist.

-Going vegan will not induce SIBO, nor pathogenic overgrowth.
-In fact, in The Essential Candida Cleanse and The Essential Parasite Cleanse, I argue transitioning into a clean, plant-based diet will reduce inflammation by minimizing the intake of toxic foods–both of which contribute to improper levels of gut flora–perhaps even eradicating pathogenic overgrowth altogether if the body is given enough time to detoxify and de-stress, as evidenced by an increase in energy levels and clearer headspace, amongst other things.
-Veganism can potentially exacerbate SIBO, on the other hand, due to the infrequent secretion of stomach acid associated with high-carbohydrate diets (stomach acid prevents dysbiosis in the small intestine); however, this exacerbation will only incur if homeostatic mechanisms have already been compromised.
+Transitioning into veganism will not induce SIBO, nor pathogenic overgrowth.
+In fact, in The Essential Candida Cleanse and The Essential Parasite Cleanse, I argue gradually adopting a clean, plant-based diet will reduce inflammation in the majority by minimizing the intake of toxic foods–both of which contribute to improper levels of gut flora–perhaps even eradicating pathogenic overgrowth altogether if the body is given enough time to detoxify and de-stress, as evidenced by an increase in energy levels and clearer headspace, amongst other things.
+Veganism can potentially exacerbate gut issues, on the other hand, due to the infrequent secretion of stomach acid associated with high-carbohydrate diets (stomach acid specifically prevents the matriculation of dysbiosis in the small intestine, a condition known as SIBO), and ultimately, if one’s disordered constitution makes nem sensitive to high-FODMAP, high-carbohydrate foods, even with an appropriate transition; however, this exacerbation will only occur if homeostatic mechanisms have already been compromised.
 The body should thrive off of foods that feed it, beans and dried fruit included.
 It is only once trauma has disordered the GI tract that it cannot evoke the proper response even to healthful fare, nor can it, if depleted enough, heal itself in the absence of inflammatory foods.
-At this point the advice of a homeopath should be sought so that all whole vegan foods can be consumed (the limitations of homeopathy are directly related to those imposed by allopathic medicine… Western doctors still do not recognize the rampant existence of gut flora imbalances within the population; they, in fact, overprescribe the antibiotics that cause it.
-Thus the dual rampant existence of The Altered Personality).
-Ultimately, if pathogenic overgrowth and SIBO are allowed to proliferate, and are not rectified by a clean, plant-based diet, improper assimilation will not just cease to exist.
+At this point the advice of a homeopath should be sought so that all whole vegan foods can be consumed (allopathic medicine tends not to be the best solution to SIBO, parasites, or Candida, if Western doctors diagnose these gut issues at all… they still do not recognize the rampant existence of gut flora imbalances within the population; they, in fact, overprescribe the antibiotics that cause it.
+Hence the additional rampant existence of The Altered Personality).
+Ultimately, if pathogenic overgrowth and SIBO are allowed to proliferate, and are not resolved by a clean, plant-based diet, improper assimilation will not just cease to exist.
 Malabsorption will continue to disturb the function of the body; for this, veganism cannot be blamed.

 (Click the above link for more information on why one’s vegan diet is never the problem!)